rafa-diniz/rafa-diniz/README.md

 ### Selected projects

-Feel free to check out my [Projects Repo](https://github.com/RafaelAmauri/Projects), where I try to keep an updated record of what I'm working on.

-Here are some of my personal projects:

 #### • [Z-Tensor](https://github.com/RafaelAmauri/Z-Tensor) - Experimental video codec

 Z-Tensor is an experimental video codec implemented from scratch in Python and PyTorch.